cdwilson/dotfiles/README.md

 ```

 > [!NOTE]
-> Although Monaspace added nerd fonts in the `v1.200` release, it does not contain some of the symbols that the `font-symbols-only-nerd-font` font does.
+> Although Monaspace added nerd fonts in the [`v1.200`](https://github.com/githubnext/monaspace/releases/tag/v1.200) release, it does not contain some of the symbols that the `font-symbols-only-nerd-font` font does.
 In addition, the nerd fonts bundled with with Monaspace are scaled so they fit within the monospaced "box", resulting in smaller icons.
 >
 > To avoid these issues, the `Monaspace Neon Frozen` is used (which does not contain any Nerd Fonts) and `Symbols Nerd Font` is configured as a fallback font which provides the Nerd Font icons.
+Terminals that do not provide a fallback font configuration option (e.g. macOS Terminal.app & GNOME Terminal) are configured to use a simplified prompt which does not use Nerd Fonts.

 #### Ghostty Setup